-Shortly after starting work at Shane English School in Yangzhou, we met our friend Standy.
+Shortly after starting our teaching jobs in China at Shane English School in Yangzhou, we met our friend Standy.
 Standy’s job is to provide the foreign teaching staff with full time assistance.
 Not long after he started, we all realized that he was going to be our good friend as well.

 Standy’s Chinese name is Wu Wei ( 吴伟).
 His English name is quite different (like many Chinese people who have chosen English names), but Standy’s name has a background.
 He once had an English professor who he really admired.
 His professor’s name was Stanley and when Standy was choosing his English name he figured he would honour his professor by taking his name.
 But he didn’t want to take his exact name.